Dr. Oz has done it again: brought another weight loss supplement into the public eye via his wildly influential TV show.

 Safe, just like mint… and, as you can tell by the picture, it actually looks like a mint plant.

-Scientists did notice a “modest effect on testosterone”, but eating yogurt can do that too.
+Scientists did notice a “modest effect on NO”, but eating beets and hawthorn berries can do that, too.

 OK it’s safe…but what does forskolin actually do?